elliot-nelson/js13k-2018-raven/README.md

 In this 2D top-down action-puzzle game, the security cameras for a secret facility have been taken offline, and it is YOUR job to fix the problem.
 Take on a series of floors overrun by mysterious enemies known only as "Raven" -- although harmless as long as you can see them, they are deadly if you turn your back.

-Playable on the desktop in Chrome, Firefox, and Safari (although the experience in Safari is not quite as nice).
-Use your mouse to look around, and W/A/S/D or the arrow keys to move.
+Playable on the desktop in Chrome, Firefox, and Safari.
+Use your mouse or touchpad to look around, and W/A/S/D or the arrow keys to move.

 Good luck!